terminalfeed

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: 'Use when the agent needs to recommend a harness/model combo or explain why two agents using the same model perform differently.'
-No exclusions are needed given the tool's specificity.
+The description ends with 'Use when the agent needs to recommend a harness/model combo or explain why two agents using the same model perform differently.'
+This provides explicit use cases.
+It does not list when not to use, but the context is clear enough for an agent to decide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.